A mischievous-looking dog sitting on a sofa surrounded by shredded pillows, gazing up with a guilty expression amid the mess.

 Right, so you’ve brought a new four-legged friend into your life—brilliant choice!
 Whether it’s a cheeky kitten who thinks your curtains are Everest, or a bouncy pup with a taste for socks and phone chargers, your home is about to become their personal playground.

 Before your favourite shoes get chewed or your houseplants meet an untimely end, let’s talk pet-proofing.
-It’s not about turning your living room into a fortress—it’s just about making things safe, comfy, and chaos-resistant.
+It’s not about turning your living room into a fortress—it’s about making things safe, comfy, and chaos-resistant.
 Think of it as baby-proofing, but with more fur and slightly more unpredictable zoomies.

 1. Get Down to Their Level

 First tip?
 See the world like your pet does.
 That means getting down on your hands and knees and taking a good look around.
 Spot anything tempting?
 Dangling wires, low shelves, wobbly furniture?
 If it’s chewable, toxic, or just plain breakable—move it, secure it, or get rid of it.
+A few well-placed Dog And Cat Accessories like cable covers or sturdy play zones can help direct their attention away from hazards.

 2. Hide the Good Stuff (Especially the Dangerous Stuff)